vxgmichel/eater6502-uart-edition/README.md

         ╰─────────╯
 ```

-Note that the boot program expects the following wiring on the VIA ports:
+Note that the bootloader program expects the following wiring on the VIA ports:
 - Port A pin 0: an LED
 - Port A pin 1: an active-low push button
 - Port A pin 5: LCD display RS